Skip to main content

 Description

-CVE-2025-15538 is a use-after-free vulnerability in the Open Asset Import Library (Assimp) versions 6.
-0. 0 to 6.
+CVE-2025-15538 is a use-after-free vulnerability in the Open Asset Import Library (Assimp) versions up to 6.
 0. 2, specifically in the function Assimp::LWOImporter::FindUVChannels.
-The flaw allows a local attacker with limited privileges to manipulate memory, potentially leading to undefined behavior or crashes.
-Exploitation requires local access and no user interaction, with a medium severity CVSS score of 4.
-8. Although no known exploits are currently in the wild, the vulnerability has been publicly disclosed.
-This vulnerability primarily affects applications that use Assimp for importing 3D assets, which are common in CAD, gaming, and visualization software.
+The flaw arises from improper memory handling leading to use-after-free conditions.
+Exploitation requires local access with low privileges and no user interaction, limiting remote attack feasibility.
+The vulnerability has a medium severity CVSS score of 4.
+8 and no known exploits in the wild.
+It primarily affects applications that use Assimp for importing 3D asset files, potentially causing crashes or memory corruption.
+European organizations using Assimp in software development, 3D modeling, or CAD tools may face risks if local users are untrusted.
+Mitigation involves updating to patched versions once available and restricting local access to trusted users.

 AI-Powered Analysis